How to Apologize: The Right Way to Say You're Sorry

 Wondering how to apologize?
 How to say sorry and show true sincerity?

-Apologizing to someone you’ve hurt, whether it’s your girlfriend or boyfriend, a friend or family member, is not as difficult as it may seem.
-Knowing what kind of statements to include, what to avoid, and how to deliver your apology can make the process easier.
+Apologizing to someone you've hurt—whether it's a partner, girlfriend, friend, or family member—doesn't have to be as hard as it seems.
+Understanding the right things to say, what to avoid, and how to deliver your apology can make all the difference.

 An Effective Apology Should Always Include: